Did you know that there is a term now called “The Sitting Disease”?

 Even kids are not immune to this disease.
 If anything they are most likely to suffer from it the most.

-Let me tell you, me and sister and I had an absolute ball.
-I have so many fond memories or exploring our neighbourhood.
+Let me tell you, my sister and I had an absolute ball.
+I have so many fond memories of exploring our neighbourhood.

-The other thing is that although I might not work full time, I do work from home. so there are days, where I can just work away at the computer.
-So although my life is not like that of some, there are some days where I hardly move at all.
+The other thing is that although I might not work full time, I do work from home. so there are days when I can just work away at the computer.
+So although my life is not like that of some, there are some days when I hardly move at all.

 This is why I have decided to take up the One Million Steps Challenge.
 I started this challenge on June 21st.